-The e-invoicing obligation is coming in 2025 - what companies need to know now
+The 2025 e-invoicing obligation is here - what companies and online retailers need to know now

 Share this article

-The time has come - after several changes and adjustments, the Federal Council on March 22, 2024 now the Growth Opportunities Act was finally passed.
-Among other things, it obliges all companies based in Germany to accept e-invoices from January 1, 2025.
+The time has come - after several changes and adjustments, the Federal Council passed the Growth Opportunities Act on March 22, 2024 was finally passed.
+This obliges all companies based in Germany to accept e-invoices from January 1, 2025.
 But what exactly does this mean for entrepreneurs?
 And what do they need to pay particular attention to now?
 We have summarized the most important points.

 The background